-Any treatment plan for orthodontic treatment must clearly state right from the outset whether orthognathic surgery for the correction of malocclusions and split osteotomy may be required at the end of the treatment.
+Any treatment plan for orthodontic treatment must be preauthorised before any treatment may commence.
+The treatment plan must clearly state right from the outset whether orthognathic surgery for the correction of malocclusions and split osteotomy are required at the end of the treatment.